Six 4-color posters on newsprint paper in a sewn paper sleeve

 each poster 20 1/2 in. by 29 1/2 in.; sleeve 10 3/4 in. by 15 in.

 The folio Oro Parece Plátano Es contains six posters on newsprint.
 Each of the six images reflects on contemporary socio-political concepts using original, colorful illustrations which, in the words of the artist “[trigger] a reflection that demonstrates and disarms the mechanisms used by the established power for its development and affirmation.
 Superheroes, comic book characters and children’s illustrations act as accomplices of a visual fabric that although it seems to be cheerful and amiable…is as acid and atrocious as today’s world can be”.
 Each poster is titled in the bottom margin.
 A short essay by historian Elina Norandi is printed on the folio sleeve.
 The brown and gold paper sleeve bears the artist’s blindstamp.
 The six posters include: Hombres y mujeres jugando en casa al gato y al ratón, Los riesgos de la estética, El potencial óxico del consumo infantil, Oro parece, plátanos son; necesidades básicas y el capital, La educación es un juguete en manos de animales, Immigrantes; superhéroes tratados como parásitos.
 Text in Spanish.
-Signed and numbered.
+Signed and numbered by Sandra March.